Panmoni/yapbay-api/docs/notes.md

 Accept username and password (e.g., hardcoded or stored in a secure database for just you).
 Return a JWT token with a claim like admin: true.
 Store credentials securely (e.g., hashed passwords in a database or environment variables).

+## Refactor

+- refactor routes.ts 1248 lines, maybe use new middleware and services directories.